January 29, 2019

 Ache's full recovery is remarkable, given that for weeks his chances of survival looked bleak.
 But there are many others with similar stories.

 Each year, the Penn Lung Rescue Team saves dozens of patients from acute respiratory failure, rushing throughout the tri-state region to airlift – and treat – patients in need of critical care.
-Many of those patients require ECMO to be initiated before leaving the community hospital, a relatively new capability that only Penn offers in the Philly region.
+Many of those patients require ECMO to be initiated before leaving the community hospital, a relatively new capability that few health systems in the Northeast have.

 When flu season rolls around, the need for such life-saving services increases exponentially.